IBM-Cloud/docs-services/README.md

 After you have your toc file created in GitHub, the Bluemix doc build picks this file up and generates your table of contents.

 ## Creating additional topics (optional)
 If you do not have your service fully documented outside of the Bluemix doc app, you might choose to add topics (files) in addition to the getting started template.
-Example containers would be "Configuring x", "Administering y", "Creating z".
+Example topics could be "Configuring x", "Administering y", "Creating z".
 Troubleshooting information would then be the last section in the flow, including specific troubleshooting topics and error messages.
 The following example outline shows possible additional topics that you might want to add:

 **Example Outline:**

  * Getting started (index.md)
    * About (about.md)
    * Configuring x (configuring.md)
       * child topics
    * Administering y (administering.md)
       * child topics
    * Creating z (creating.md)
       * child topics
    * Troubleshooting (troubleshooting.md)
       * child topics

   The following toc file would create the structure for the previous example outline: